 Like Peggy, I love to read and do photography.

 You may wonder how a nice Midwestern girl from Ohio who went to college at Mary Baldwin and the University of Tennessee, became a special-ed teacher, married into the army, and ended up as an elementary school principal, eventually hooked up with a man who prefers wandering to work.
 You are not alone.
 I first met Curt when I was employed at the American Lung Association in Sacramento and was between lives, so to speak.
-He walked into the office pushing his bike.
+He walked into the office pushing his bike at the end of his 10,000 mile bicycle journey.
 He was, uh, quite svelte in his tight fitting bike clothes.
 Things evolved from there.

 “Curt’s a safe date,” my sister Jane, who was Executive Director of ALASET and a long time friend of Curt’s, assured me.
 Safe for what?
 After 30 years I am still working on that question.

-I have two great children, Tony, who flies helicopters for the Coast Guard, and Natasha who is a teacher in Charlotte, North Carolina.
+I have two great children, Tony and Natasha.
 Both are married— Tony to Cammie and Tasha to Clay— and have children.
 Since it is the digital age, I have three million four hundred and forty two pictures (slight exaggeration) of the grandchildren: Ethan, Cody, Connor, Christopher and Cooper.
 Curt, who didn’t have any kids, quickly and easily slipped into the role of Dad and Grandpa.

 Beyond travelling, my hobbies include photography, reading, playing the guitar, quilting and creating unending projects for the grandchildren.